parallelvirtualcluster/pvc/docs/manuals/api.md

 Authentication for the API is available using a static list of tokens.
 These tokens can be any long string, but UUIDs are typical and simple to use.
 Within `pvc-ansible`, the list of tokens can be specified in the `pvc.yaml` `group_vars` file.
 Usually, you'd want one token for each user of the API, such as a WebUI, a 3rd-party client, or an administrative user.
 Within the configuration, each token can have a description; this is mostly for administrative clarity and is not actually used within the API itself.

 The API provides session-based login using the `/api/v1/auth/login` and `/api/v1/auth/logout` options.
-If authentication is not enabled, these endpoints return a JSON `message` of `Authentiation is disabled` and HTTP code 200.
+If authentication is not enabled, these endpoints return a JSON `message` of `Authentication is disabled` and HTTP code 200.

 For one-time authentication, the `token` value can be specified to any API endpoint via the `X-Api-Key` header value.
 This is only checked if there is no valid session already established.
 If authentication is enabled, there is no valid session, and no `token` value is specified, the API will return a JSON `message` of `Authentication required` and HTTP code 401.